K-P-creator/Collatz/README.md

 ## Summary

-The main goal of this project was to learn more about data visualization, as well as practice integrating python scripts and high performing C++ code into one project.
+The main goal of this project was to learn more about data visualization in python, as well as practice integrating python scripts and high performing C++ code into one project.
 The following are a few examples of the data I gathered about the conjecture.
 The **count** (or recursive repetitions) statistic refers to the number of recursive calls made to the Collatz function before the given input number reduced to 1.
 The **frequency** statistic refers to how often a given number appears in the conjecture when I run through a given range of numbers.

 ![Graph1](basicGraph/graphs/variableRangeGraph.png)
 ![Graph2](freqGraph/graphs/exampleFreqGraph1-100.png)
 ![Graph3](freqGraph/graphs/exampleGraph1-1000.png)